papermoonio/moonlotto-subgraph/README.md

 # MoonLotto Subgraph

-An example subgraph initially forked from The Graph [example subgraph](https://github.com/graphprotocol/example-subgraph).
-Created by Purestake to get you started with The Graph on Moonbeam.
+An example Subgraph initially forked from The Graph [example subgraph](https://github.com/graphprotocol/example-subgraph).
+Created by PureStake to get you started with The Graph on Moonbeam.

 ## Setup